 Buying a Business with an Experienced Acquisitions Attorney

 There is much more to buying a business than just the purchase price.
-There are many things to consider before you sign the letter of intent, such as ease of integrating culture, compatible technology, intellectual property transfer, employees and possible noncompetes or other restrictions, and more.
+Many things to consider before you sign the letter of intent include the ease of integrating culture, compatible technology, intellectual property transfer, employees and possible noncompetes or other restrictions, and more.
 We will help you consider all aspects involved to help make life after the acquisition as smooth as possible.
-At Walker Law PC, we will draft, review and explain all of the documents you need to sign before you sign them.
+At Walker Law PC, we will draft, review, and explain all of the documents you need to sign before you sign them.
 This way, you can feel confident in your understanding of documents such as a non-disclosure agreement (NDA), the letter of intent, the purchase agreement, as well as noncompete and other restrictive provisions and various exhibits, schedules, and appendices.

 Business Dispute?
 We Can Help!

 If you find yourself in any of these situations, we can help.
 Our experience in handling a business dispute can mean the difference between an acceptable resolution versus the loss of key employees, the deterioration of revenue, and even the failure of the business.